Landing gear: Tracked

 Increased contact area can be obtained with very large wheels, many smaller wheels or track-type gear.
 Tracked gear made by Dowty was fitted to a Westland Lysander in 1938 for taxi tests, then a Fairchild Cornell and a Douglas Boston.
 Bonmartini, in Italy, fitted tracked gear to a Piper Cub in 1951.
 Track-type gear was also tested using a C-47, C-82 and B-50.
 A much heavier aircraft, an XB-36, was made available for further tests, although there was no intention of using it on production aircraft.
 The stress on the runway was reduced to one third that of the B-36 four-wheel bogie.

 Ground carriage

 Ground carriage is a long-term (after 2030) concept of flying without landing gear.
 It is one of many aviation technologies being proposed to reduce greenhouse gas emissions.
 Leaving the landing gear on the ground reduces weight and drag.
-Leaving it behind after take-off was done for a different reason, ie with military objectives, during World War II using the "dolly" and "trolley" arrangements of the German Me 163B rocket fighter and Arado Ar 234A prototype jet recon-bomber.
+Leaving it behind after take-off was done for a different reason, i.e. with military objectives, during World War II using the "dolly" and "trolley" arrangements of the German Me 163B rocket fighter and Arado Ar 234A prototype jet recon-bomber.